sprestage/tech-octoblog/source/_posts/2014-03-19-what-were-those-octopress-commands-again.markdown

 	$ ln -s /path/to/octopress octopress
 </pre>

 On that rare occasion that you change your _config.yml, you will need to run a special command, since rake generate doesn't do what is needed.
+Look out though, if you've customized your blog such as with Octostrap3, this will undo your changes, so use with caution.
 <pre>
 	$ rake update_source
 </pre>